-Queasy and compelling in equal measure.
-Paolo Sorrentino's sprawling portrait of former Italian Prime Minister Silvio Berlusconi - played with oily charisma by the director's regular leading man, Toni Servillo (The Great Beauty) - is presented in its featurelength international version
+Queasy and compelling in equal measure, Paolo Sorrentino's sprawling portrait of former Italian Prime Minister Silvio Berlusconi - played with oily charisma by the director's regular leading man, Toni Servillo (The Great Beauty) - is presented in its featurelength international version.

-It's 2006 Berlusconi's third government has fallen, and his marriage is also about to collapse.
+It's 2006.
+Berlusconi's third government has fallen, and his marriage is also about to collapse.
 Before meeting the man himself, we're introduced to Sergio (a magnetic and suave Riccardo Scamarcio) and his unscrupulous partner Tamara.
 From southern Italy, the pair want to become part of Berlusconi's closest circle in Rome, and they are ready to do whatever it takes.
 Enter Kira, a high-class hooker who encourages Sergio to rent a villa in Sardinia overlooking the former PM's and fill it with scantily clad models fuelled by mountains of drugs and alcohol.
-It doesn't take long before Berlusconi notices crooner, an emperor bestowing gifts to prostitutes and politicians alike and, in one of the film's best scenes, a salesman trying to close the deal on a nonexistent apartment with a housewife fooled by his magic.
-The chameleonic Servillo is perfect as the orange, plastic surgery-addicted Berlusconi, his voice and mannerisms extraordinarily matching those of the Italian politician.
-It's impossible to take your eyes off that smiling, creepy face. - Sibilla Paparatti film." - Gary Goldstein, LA Times dynamic as Rafi.
-Throughout, his eyes reveal the intense feelings he's sorting love for his grandmother and his sense of how limited his own future might be
+It doesn't take long before Berlusconi notices.

 Until now his name has barely been spoken, and even his face has not yet been revealed.
 When he does at last appear, Berlusconi is in full make up, dressed as an odalisque attempting to impress his bored wife.
-Always in performance mode, he acts the ingratiates himself with Irrfan Khan's character in The Lunchbox, is a major screen presence." - Caryn James, through: the longing for Miloni, the
+Always in performance mode, he acts the crooner, an emperor bestowing gifts to prostitutes and politicians alike and, in one of the film's best scenes, a salesman trying to close the deal on a nonexistent apartment with a housewife fooled by his magic.
+The chameleonic Servillo is perfect as the orange, plastic surgery-addicted Berlusconi, his voice and mannerisms extraordinarily matching those of the Italian politician.
+It's impossible to take your eyes off that smiling, creepy face. - Sibilla Paparatti